Sunday, December 22, 2024

 The specific banking hours can vary somewhat from bank to bank, but they generally need to align with the broad regulations set by the RBI.
 For instance, the RBI mandates certain minimum working and customer service hours that banks must adhere to.
 The RBI can modify these hours as deemed necessary based on economic conditions, public banking habits, and technological advancements.

-See also AFMC Pune Recruitment 2024 Notification for 6 Posts
+See also CSPTCL Recruitment 2024 Notification for 75 Posts | Application Form

 Role in Special Situations